 Execution.
 The Parties warrant that the individuals signing this Agreement have the necessary authority and legal capacity to bind the Parties.
 Additionally, this Agreement may be executed in several counterparts, each of which will be deemed an original but all of which together will constitute one and the same instrument.
 Delivery of an executed signature page by facsimile transmission or email via PDF or similar electronic format shall be effective as delivery of a manually executed counterpart hereof.

-Attorney’s Fees.
-Excluding any proceeding arising as a result of Arch Pools’ sole negligence, in the event that Arch Pools is made a party to any proceeding as a result of its being a party to this Agreement, Arch Pools will be entitled to the reimbursement from Client of its reasonable attorney’s fees and the costs of the negotiation, settlement, or judicial proceeding arising from or relating thereto.
+Intentionally Deleted.

 Dispute Resolution.
 Client may not initiate litigation or arbitration proceedings with respect to any dispute until the completed mediation of such dispute by a mutually agreeable alternative dispute resolution provider.
-If any dispute remains between the Parties after the mediation is complete, then Arch Pools shall have the sole authority to require all claims and disputes arising under or relating to this Agreement be settled by binding arbitration in the State of Maryland, City of Rockville.
+If any dispute remains between the Parties after the mediation is complete, then Arch Pools shall have the sole authority to require all claims and disputes arising under or relating to this Agreement be settled by binding arbitration in the State of New York, County of Orange.
 An award of arbitration may be confirmed in a court of competent jurisdiction.

 [Signatures Appear on Following Page]